trec-decision/trec-decision.github.io/index.md

 Participants devise search technologies that promote correct information over incorrect information, with the assumption that correct information can better lead people to make correct decisions.

 Note: this task is more than simply a new definition of what is relevant.
 There are 3 types of results: correct and relevant, incorrect, and non-relevant.
 It is important that search results avoid containing incorrect results, and ranking non-relevant results above incorrect is preferred.
+In place of notions of correctness, the credibility of the information source is useful and relevant and credible information is preferred.

 Evaluation measures will consider relevance beyond topicality, including correctness of information and crediablity.

-Year 1 task summary: Given a data collection and a set of topics (portraied as questions, see topics for more information), your task is to return relevant and correct information that will help searchers make correct decisions.
+Year 1 task summary: Given a data collection and a set of topics (portrayed as questions, see topics for more information), your task is to return relevant and credible information that will help searchers make correct decisions.
+A dual goal is to return relevant and correct information.

 Following the year 1 assessment, the organizers will recruit test subjects to perform a decision making task using a selection of the year 1 runs.
 That is, test subjects will be given a fixed result list (selected from the participating teams submitted runs) and a decision task.
 We will collect user interaction data as well as the users' decisions.